Source: Awantha Artigala |

 In Future Posts:

-1. Neoliberalism action in the State of Texas
+In future posts, we will address1.
+Neoliberalism action in the State of Texas

 2. Neoliberalism action in Lone Star College Administration and Board